Skip to Content

 Occupational Therapy

-An occupational therapist with experience in sensory-integration can address visual processing issues.
+An occupational therapist with experience in sensory-integration therapy can address visual processing issues.

 How-to: Winter Glitter Jars - Raising An Extraordinary Person